BondMachineHQ/bmexamples/basys3_blink/README.md

- This example demonstrates how to blink the LEDs on the Basys3 FPGA board.
+ This example demonstrates how to blink a LED on several FPGA board.
 It is one of the simplest possible BondMachine architectures, and is a good starting point for learning how to use BondMachine.
 The generated architecture is minimalistic, it only contains 3 instructions, 2 registers of a single bit, and some ROM memory for the program.
 The example originates from the following BASM code:

 ```asm
 %section code .romtext